This guide assumes you have a running RHEL server with access to the Red Hat repositories (repos).

 To verify that the download completed successfully you can check the md5 hash :

-After installing the VT Writer RPM your VT Writer server is now ready for use !
+After installing these packages your VT Writer server is now ready for use !